Chadowo/mruby-examples/README.md

 # MRuby Examples

-MRuby examples to demonstrate usage.
+Collection of [MRuby](https://mruby.org/) sample programs.

-## Compiling
+## Build

 ### Get MRuby

-Make sure to have [MRuby](https://mruby.org/) installed, see [here](https://github.com/mruby/mruby#how-to-get-mruby).
+Make sure you've got MRuby installed, see [here](https://github.com/mruby/mruby#how-to-get-mruby).

+> [!TIP]
-If you are on Linux chances are MRuby is already in the package repositories of your favorite distro! then you'll need to use your distro specific package manager to install it.
+> If you are on Linux chances are MRuby is already in the package repositories of your favorite distro! then you'll need to use your distro specific package manager to install it.
 E.g:

 APT:
 ```console